TobiasHeycke/TobiasHeycke.github.io/pages/talks.md

 ## Invited talks/ Guest lectures

 - Reproducibility and Replicability of Scientific Findings: Challenges and Solutions (May 2019). *Keynote at the workshop: Meanings of Reproducibility*, Graz, [Slides](https://osf.io/38v9g/)
-- An Introduction Open Science (May 2019). *Guest Lecture at the Bachelor Sociology, RWTH Aachen*, Aachen, [Slides](https://osf.io/cmz7t/)
+- An Introduction to Open Science (May 2019). *Guest Lecture at the Bachelor Sociology, RWTH Aachen*, Aachen, [Slides](https://osf.io/cmz7t/)

 ## University Seminars